JuliaGraphs/Graphs.jl/doc/source/algorithms.rst

     Perform Prim's algorithm to find a minimum spanning tree.

     :param graph:       the input graph
-    :param eweights:    the edge weights
+    :param eweights:    the edge weights (a vector or an edge property inspector)
     :param root:        the root vertex

     :returns:   ``(re, rw)``, where ``re`` is a vector of edges that constitute the resultant tree, and ``rw`` is the vector of corresponding edge weights.